CONNECTIONS through CANVAS

 "The arts have a pivotal role in putting us in touch with the transcendant, with whatever it is that is beyond us.
 They are core to a civilization, measures of our health, and should be treated as such."
 Iain McGilchrist

-Mandy is a true daughter of the South, raised in rural Georgia with pencils in hand as early as her mama can remember.
-She moved to the Georgia Coast after graduating from Georgia Southern University in 2001, and spent 15 years in vocational ministry before becoming a professional artist.
+Raised in rural Georgia with pencils in hand as early as her mama can remember, Mandy has always been an artist at heart.
+She moved to the Georgia Coast after graduating from college in 2001, and spent 15 years offering her creativity in other arenas before becoming a professional artist.

 Mandy returned to art in her mid-30s as a way to work through depression and process her emotions, and found abstract art as the medium to most fully express emotional concepts.
-She has wrapped her art career in the healing power of creativity, both through viewing and creating it.
+Through Analogue: A Field Guide for the Soul, Mandy blends art and words into a format that helps others connect with their own souls.
 Not only does she encourage others through her work, but she works with those who are interested in using creativity to bring healing in their own lives.

 She now lives in Brunswick Georgia with her husband and two beautiful daughters.
 She’s a member of the Glynn Art Association, Jekyll Island Art Association, and has a private studio downtown at the Brunswick Stewdio.
 You can find her work in multiple local venues and exhibits.